huggingface/blog/how-to-generate.md

 That was a short introduction on how to use different decoding methods in `transformers` and recent trends in open-ended language generation.

 Feedback and questions are very welcome on the [Github repository](https://github.com/huggingface/transformers).

+For more fun generating stories, please take a look at [Writing with Transformers](https://transformer.huggingface.co/)

+Thanks to everybody, who has contributed to the blog post: Alexander Rush, Julien Chaumand, Thomas Wolf, Victor Sanh, Sam Shleifer, Clément Delangue, Yacine Jernite, Oliver Åstrand and John de Wasseige.

 </div>